 Utilities.
 Everyone uses them, and everyone pays.
 But do you ever wonder what electricity costs you’re paying for — especially on those months where your utility bill seems unusually high?
 No one likes surprises when it comes to their bills.
 Fixed monthly expenses can directly impact discretionary spending — so energy conservation can actually help you achieve more financial freedom.

 EnergyCloud by Blue Line Innovations takes the surprise out of monthly bills by helping people understand their electricity bill.
-EnergyCloud meter sensor tracks energy usage for you with real-time information that breaks out electricity costs and helps identify big energy wasters with its easy-to-understand app.
+EnergyCloud, our home energy monitor tracks energy usage for you with real-time information that breaks out electricity costs and helps identify big energy wasters with its easy-to-understand app.

 Why do we do this?
 Because knowing where your electricity dollars are going is powerful.
 Once you’re able to identify the items or behaviors that are driving up your electricity bill, you can find ways to fix it.
 You can even get started saving electricity today with these top energy wasters.
 We’ve detailed easy fixes that will help you improve your home’s energy efficiency — and lower your energy bills.